 </div>

-Please note that each<span>there may be a newline character at the end, and</span>to</div>there may also be a newline character between, depending on the format of your template file.
+Please note, each<span>may have a newline character after</span>to</div>there may also be a newline character between, depending on the format of your template file.

-use whitespace control:
+Use whitespace control:

 <div>